Cuenca, Ecuador

 What advice to expats in Cuenca have about housing?

 "Expats in Cuenca recommend researching the area thoroughly before committing to a rental or purchase.
 It is important to visit the area in person and get a feel for the neighborhood.
 Additionally, it is important to be aware of the local laws and regulations regarding renting or buying property.
 It is also recommended to work with a reputable real estate agent who is familiar with the area and can provide helpful advice.
-Finally, expats suggest budgeting for additional costs such as utilities, taxes, and maintenance," remarked one expat in Cuenca.
+Finally, expats suggest budgeting for additional costs such as utilities, taxes, and maintenance," commented one expat living in Cuenca, Ecuador.

-"Although I did not plan to buy a house when I moved here, after a year I did buy a house and an very glad I did," wrote one expat living in Cuenca.
+"Although I did not plan to buy a house when I moved here, after a year I did buy a house and an very glad I did," remarked one expat living in Cuenca.

 What are medical services in Cuenca like?